-If you are NEW to a marketing or training role and you need to make a professional video, then this blog post is for you.
-This is part four in a four-part series designed to help you make your first video production.
+If you need to produce a training video, then this blog post is for you.
+This is part four in a four-part series designed to help you make your first training video production.

 Part 1 – What Should I Do First?

-Write a creative brief, identify roles, and understand the phases of production
+Write a creative brief or learning strategy, identify roles, and understand the phases of production

 A checklist to help you on the day of your video shoot

-A checklist to ensure your edited video is on-message and looks great too
+A checklist to ensure your edited training video is on-message and looks great too

 Plan with your editor

 A pre-editing meeting is paramount to a successful final product.
 By talking through the assets before the editing process, you will empower your editor to create a solid first edit.
 Take the time to discuss the following:

 - Script: review best takes and any changes in the marked-up script